coupergateway/couper/docs/website/content/2.configuration/4.block/endpoint.md

     "name": "allowed_methods",
     "type": "tuple (string)",
     "default": "*",
-    "description": "Sets allowed methods overriding a default set in the containing <code>api</code> block.
-Requests with a method that is not allowed result in an error response with a <code>405 Method Not Allowed</code> status."
+    "description": "Sets allowed methods overriding a default set in the containing `api` block.
+Requests with a method that is not allowed result in an error response with a `405 Method Not Allowed` status."
   },
   {
     "name": "disable_access_control",